Substance Abuse in College Students: The Perfect Storm

 What Substances Are the Most Used By College Students?

-Signs of Substance Abuse in College Students
+Signs of Substance Use Among College Students

 Recognizing substance abuse in college students can be challenging.
 Common signs include sudden changes in behavior, dropping grades, or loss of interest in activities.
 Students may isolate themselves, become defensive, or start skipping classes.
 Mood swings, poor hygiene, or financial issues may also signal a problem.